hunteryavitz/blockchain-main/README.md

 # blockchain-main
 This is the hub of the blockchain project.

-Continue reading for some background on this project, or just [Get Started Already](#get-started-already) with some simple instructions.
+Continue reading for some background on this project, or just [Get Started Already](#get-started-already) with a few simple instructions.

 ## Project Code
 This project has three parts so far.
 There is the API, the Admin Client, and the Mobile Client.
 Eventually there will be a strategy to add a database, containerization, and more complex server configurations.
 For now, the complete functionality can be tested with just these three applications.